CODESYS: Engineering

-With the CODESYS Application Composer, which can be used free of charge, users can have complete automation applications generated as part of the IEC 61131-3 tool.
+With the CODESYS Application Composer, which partly can be used free of charge, users can have complete automation applications generated as part of the IEC 61131-3 tool.
 To do this, they can configure their machine or system on the basis of modules that define, for example, the mechatronic structure or the software function to be used, including the entire functionality.
 From this configuration, an integrated configurator generates viewable IEC 61131-3 code.

 Runtime

 After implementing the CODESYS Control Runtime System, intelligent devices can be programmed with CODESYS.
 A fee-based toolkit provides this runtime system as source and object code.
 It can be ported to different platforms.

-Since the beginning of 2014 a runtime version has also existed for all the Raspberry Pi versions.
+Since the beginning of 2014, a runtime version has also existed for all the Raspberry Pi versions.
 However, this does not guarantee hard real-time characteristics.
-The Raspberry Pi interfaces, such as I²C, SPI and 1-Wire are supported in addition to the Ethernet-based fieldbuses.
+The Raspberry Pi interfaces, such as I²C, SPI and 1-Wire are supported in addition to the Ethernet-based field buses.

 Furthermore, SoftPLC systems under Windows and Linux are available, which turn industrial PCs and other standard device platforms from different manufacturers such as Janztec, WAGO, Siemens or Phoenix Contact into CODESYS-compatible controllers.
+These SoftPLC systems can also be operated as virtual PLCs in virtualization platforms, such as software containers and hypervisors in real-time.

 Fieldbus technology

 Different field buses can be used directly in the programming system CODESYS.
 For this purpose, the tool integrates configurators for the most common systems such as PROFIBUS, CANopen, EtherCAT, PROFINET and EtherNet/IP.
 For most of the systems mentioned, protocol stacks are available in the form of CODESYS libraries which can be loaded subsequently onto the supported devices.

-In addition, the platform provides optional support for application-specific communication protocols, such as BACnet or KNX for building automation.
+In addition, the platform provides optional support for application-specific communication protocols, such as BACnet or KNX for building automation or DNP3 for process automation.